Angie55/IFD_Milestone_Project_Two_Dashboard/README.md

 Alot of manual testing was carried out along the way, testing new changes as they were made.
 Then further checks were made to test everything when the project was ready for submission.

 - Page links- all open in a new tab and hover effect works.
-- Header link- correctly takes users to the top od the page and hover effect works.
+- Header link- correctly takes users to the top of the page and hover effect works.
 - Social media links - Git hub link in footer opens in a new tab and hover effect works.
-- Buttons- Hover effect on both buttonc works.
+- Buttons- Hover effect on both buttons works.
-- Help modal- opens and displays well, there are grammatical errors, information is clear and the modal colse button is obvious and works.
+- Help modal- opens and displays well, there are no grammatical errors, information is clear and the modal close button is obvious and works.
 - Reset- correctly resets the data.
-- Back to top link takes use back to the top of the charts.
+- Back to top link takes the user back to the top of the charts.
-- All images and the favicon loaded on each page.
+- The image, logo and the favicon loaded on each page.
 The images are responsive.
-- The page is fully responsive and resize with all correct positioning and spacing.
+- The page is fully responsive and resizes with all correct positioning and spacing.
 There are some issues with the donut chart and the way charts display in internet explorer which is mentioned below.
 - Page content was proofed to check content made sense and there were no grammatical errors I am aware of.

 ### Cross browser/device testing